 A computerized job-simulated billing exercise using SimChart will provide the student with a complete learning package in this course.
-This course will provide the students the basic knowledge to apply the patient's demographics using computer software to minimize errors in submitting claims to different insurance companies.
-This will give the students the understanding the difference between manual and computerized generation of claim forms for reimbursement.
+This course will provide the students the basic knowledge to apply patient's demographics using computer software to minimize errors in submitting claims to different insurance companies.
+This will help the students understand the difference between manual and computerized generation of claim forms for reimbursement.